Please note: Autumn at Oz is paused for 2025, but should be back in action for 2026.

 Visit with the Tin Man, Dorothy, Cowardly Lion, Scarecrow, Professor Marvel, Auntie Em, Uncle Henry, Glinda the Good Witch and the Wizard.
 The Wicked Witch of the West is also on hand with her Winkie guards and flying monkeys.

 Dress as your favorite Oz character and enjoy a nostalgic stroll through this unique place in time!
-The top of Beech Mountain, at 5,506 ft., is an ideal place to venture over the rainbow.
-It's rock outcroppings and gnarly, windswept trees inspired the creation of the Land of Oz theme park.
+The top of Beech Mountain, at 5,506 ft., is an ideal place to gaze out over a rainbow.
+In fact, the mountain's rocky outcroppings and gnarly, windswept trees inspired the creation of the Land of Oz theme park.

 Tips for Visiting Land of Oz